mtumilowicz/java17-mesi-false-sharing-processor-optimisations-workshop/README.txt

             1. with invalidation of copies
                 * after write to main memory invalidation request is broadcast through the system
                     * all copies in other caches are invalidated
+    * write-through caches are simpler, but write-back has some advantages
+        * it can filter repeated writes to the same location
+            * most of the cache line changes on a write-back => can issue one large memory transaction instead of several small ones
+                * more efficient

 ## MESI protocol

+* As a software developer, you’ll get pretty far knowing only two things:

+  Firstly, in a multi-core system, getting read access to a cache line involves talking to the other cores, and might cause them to perform memory transactions.
+  Writing to a cache line is a multi-step process: before you can write anything, you first need to acquire both exclusive ownership of the cache line and a copy of its existing contents (a so-called “Read For Ownership” request).

+* formal mechanism for controlling cache coherency using snooping techniques
+    * most widely used cache coherence protocol
+* transition between the states is controlled by memory accesses and bus snooping activity

 * when a cache's state is Invalid (I), it will reload that cache the next time it needs to look at a value in it
         * this is true, even if that value is perfectly current